hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 #### 6.3.1 Implicit Global Variables

-Anybody with even minimal experience with JavaScript is aware that JavaScript automatically creates a variable for you when you assign it to a value without first declaring the variable.
+JavaScript automatically creates a variable for you when you assign it to a value without first declaring the variable.
 For instance:

 ```js
 function foo() {